skoczen/will/README.md

 ### Slack

-Invite your bot to the #alpha and #general channels, and any other channels you'd like.
+Invite your bot to the #bot and #general channels, and any other channels you'd like.

 ### Bot Admins
 Most user permissions are inherited directly from Planning Center Online.
 However, a *very* limited number of commands are limited to people in the pcobot *botadmin* group.